Download & Other Tools

 - Why This Topic Is Important

-Youth who are involved in the juvenile justice system tend to have higher rates of substance use, dropping out of school, injury, and early pregnancy (1).
-Juvenile arrest and detention also are associated with higher rates of attempted suicide and psychiatric disorders, and these youth are more likely to engage in adult criminal behavior than those who have not been detained (2, 3).
+Almost all youth participate in some form of delinquent behavior (e.g., underage drinking), but few actually have contact with the juvenile justice system.
+Those who do tend to be at increased risk for substance use and dependency, dropping out of school, early pregnancy, and injury (1, 2).
+Youth who have been detained have higher rates of attempted suicide and psychiatric disorders than youth the general population (3, 4, 5).
+Youth who are held in detention also have higher recidivism rates and are more likely to engage in adult criminal behavior than youth who are not detained (3).
 In addition, youth who are arrested or detained may face difficulty gaining the educational credentials they need to succeed as adults and to obtain sustained employment.

 Sources for this narrative: